georglauterbach/libbash/README.md

     └── ...
 ```

-One can then use `libbash` in `some_script.sh` the following way. to source the `init.sh`
+One can then use `libbash` in `some_script.sh` the following way.
+To source `load`, the
-script, which handles the complete initialization of `libbash`, you can use the following
+script that handles the complete initialization of `libbash`, you can use the following
 command:

 ``` BASH